somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 /(?<firstname>\S+)\s(?<lastname>\S+)/
 ```

-This defines a regex that expects the input to contain names, first and last.
+This defines a regex that expects the input to contain a first name and  a last name.
 It then extracts
-the first and last names into two fields `firstname` and `lastname`.
+the names into two fields `firstname` and `lastname`.
 The `\S` means
-any character that is not a whitespace and `\s` is a any whitespace character.
+any character that is not a whitespace and `\s` is any whitespace character.

-### Key-value {#key-value}

-When creating a regular expression parser, you can add key-value parsing.
-When you enable key-value parsing, Humio runs an extra parser on the incoming event.
-This extra parser looks for key-value fields of the form:

- * `key=value`
- * `key="value"`
- * `key='value'`

-So for a log line like this:

-`2017-02-22T13:14:01.917+0000 [main thread] INFO  UserService -  creating new user id=123, name='john doe' email=john@doe`

- The key-value parser extracts the fields:

- * `id: 123`
- * `name: john doe`
- * `email: john@doe`

-As developers start to use Humio, they can start to use the key-value pattern when logging.
-This gives a lot of structure to the logs in Humio.